Show / Hide Table of Contents

 --preview

-Only output the SQL generated by the migration - do not execute it.
+Only output the migration steps - do not execute them.
+Add the --verbose switch to also see the SQL statements.
 Default is false.

 -V|--verbose